nanditodavy/AutoDL_Geoscience/README.md

 The dataset is withheld to protect the originality of the code

+In the case if a code is not properly rendered by Github, one could use [NBviewer](https://nbviewer.org/) as an alternative.

 ## Table of Contents
 There are four folders which are presented within the repository:
 1) **Lithology Prediction** (classification task): For the three North Sea wells, acting as the blind well.
 For each of the wells, 3 conventional ML algorithms (Support Vector Classifier, SVC; Random Forest, RF; and Extreme Gradient Boosting; XGB) are compared with several AutoDL algorithms (Artifical Neural Network/Feed-Forward, FF; and Convolutional Neural Network; CNN).
 Varying scaling mechanisms and numbers of trials-epochs are tested